Ships hit by U-boats

 Cargo

-At 18.26 hours on 5 Jul, 1940, HMS Whirlwind (D 30) (LtCdr J.M.
-Rodgers, RN) was hit underneath the bridge by one G7e torpedo from U-34 about 120 miles west of Lands End.
+At 18.26 hours on 5 July 1940, HMS Whirlwind (D 30) (LtCdr J.M.
+Rodgers, RN) was hit underneath the bridge by one G7e torpedo from U-34 about 120 miles west of Land’s End.
 The U-boat had spotted the destroyer at 15.30 hours and missed her with two torpedoes at 17.13 hours.
-The ship immediately lost her forepart while the rest remained afloat and was later scuttled by HMS Westcott (D 47) after picking up the survivors.
-The commander, one officer and 57 ratings were lost.
+The ship immediately lost her forepart while the rest remained afloat and was later scuttled by HMS Westcott (D 47) (LtCdr W.F.R.
+Segrave, RN) after picking up the survivors.
+56 crew members were lost and one died of wounds the following day.

 If you can help us with any additional information on this vessel then please contact us.